core-wg/coap-pubsub/draft-ietf-core-pubsub.md

 Depending on the level of trust users and system designers place in the CoAP pub/sub Broker, the use of end-to-end object security is RECOMMENDED as described in {{I-D.palombini-ace-coap-pubsub-profile}}.
+An example application that uses the CoAP pub/sub Broker and relies on end-to-end object security is described in {{RFC8387}}.
 When only end-to-end encryption  is necessary and the CoAP Broker is trusted, Payload Only Protection (Mode:PAYL) could be used.
 The Publisher would wrap only the  payload before sending it to the Broker and set the option Content-Format to application/smpayl.
 Upon receival, the Broker can read the unencrypted CoAP header to forward it to the subscribers.

 # IANA Considerations {#iana}